Highlights for dextromethorphan

 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

-Do not treat yourself for a cough for more than 1 week without consulting your doctor or health care professional.
+Talk to your doctor if your cough lasts for more than 1 week.
 If you have a high fever, skin rash, lasting headache, or sore throat, see your doctor.

 You may get drowsy or dizzy.
 Do not drive, use machinery, or do anything that needs mental alertness until you know how this medicine affects you.
 Do not stand or sit up quickly, especially if you are an older patient.
 This reduces the risk of dizzy or fainting spells.
 Alcohol may interfere with the effect of this medicine.
 Avoid alcoholic drinks.